-The costs related to adoption can vary, but in most cases the amount of money necessary to pursue adoption is substantial.
-The costs related to adoption include agency and legal fees, and birthmother expenses such as medical fees and home study expenses.
-Thankfully, there are a number of financial assistance options for adoption that may be accessed throughout the process.
+The costs related to adoption include agency and legal fees, potential birthmother expenses such as medical fees, and home study expenses.
+Thankfully, there are various options for getting financial assistance and lessening the effect on your family’s financial responsibilities.

 Financial Assistance for Adoption: Credits and Benefits